Skip to main content

 The Czech designer Lucie Koldova

-Our camera team accompanies the designer in Cologne, Prague and Janstejn in Bohemia
+Our camera team accompanies the designer in Cologne, Prague and the Bohemian town of Janštejn

-Lucie Koldová graduated from the Academy of Arts, Architecture and Design in Prague in 2010 and moved to Paris, where she opened her own studio.
-Shortly afterwards, she caused a sensation with her “Muffins” lighting collection, which she designed for the Czech company Brokis.
-This was her international breakthrough.
-Her lamp creations are simple, elegant and designed with great attention to detail.
-The 34-year-old now lives and works in her home town of Prague again, where she runs her own studio.
-She is the creative head of the Brokis company, which has been attracting attention for several years with its extraordinary lamps.
-She also designs for renowned companies such as Per/Use, La Chance and Haymann Edition and designs furniture, jewelry and everyday objects in addition to her lights.
+In 2010, Lucie Koldova graduated from the Academy of Arts, Architecture and Design in Prague and moved to Paris, where she opened her own studio.
+Shortly afterwards, her lighting collection »Muffins«, designed for Czech company Brokis, caused a sensation – and marked her international breakthrough.
+Her lamp creations are understated, elegant, and crafted with great attention to detail.
+Today, the 34-year-old lives and works once again in her home city of Prague, where she runs her own studio.
+She is the creative force behind Brokis, a company that has been attracting attention with its extraordinary lighting for several years.
+She also designs for renowned brands including Per/Use, La Chance and Haymann Edition, and creates not only lamps but also furniture, jewellery and everyday objects.

-Lucie Koldová combines classic craftsmanship with state-of-the-art technology when implementing her ideas.
-The designer attaches great importance to the quality of her working material.
-It should be beautiful and have a certain poetic quality.
-She is particularly interested in the energy of lighting design.
-“Light stands for a certain energy: it emits vibrations and has a very seductive effect in combination with glass,” she reveals.
-She was awarded “Czech Designer of the Year” and “Elle Decoration talent” for her use of glass.
+In realising her ideas, Lucie Koldova combines traditional craftsmanship with the latest technologies.
+She places great importance on the quality of her materials – they must be beautiful and carry a certain poetry within them.
+What draws her most to light design is the energy. »Light stands for a certain energy: it emits vibrations, and it works in a very seductive way in combination with glass«, she reveals.
+Her work with glass has earned her the titles »Czech Designer of the Year« and »Elle Decoration Talent«.

-At this year's furniture fair in Cologne, Lucie Koldová designed The House as “Guest of Honor 2018”, showing her vision of living and calling it “Light Levels”.
-However, before they decorate a room and provide it with light, they undergo a complex production process and pass through the hands of more than thirty people.
+At this year's furniture fair in Cologne, Lucie Koldova was invited as »Guest of Honor 2018« to design Das Haus, presenting her vision of living under the title »Light Levels«.
+But before her lamps can illuminate a room, they undergo a complex production process and pass through the hands of more than thirty people.

-In the Brokis glass factory in Janstejn, where Lucie Koldova's lamps are made, the Basiliscus Film camera team is able to observe this beautifully.
-Bohemian glass craftsmanship at its best.
+At the Brokis glassworks in Janštejn, where Lucie Koldova's lamps are made, the Basiliscus Film camera team is able to witness this process in full.
+Bohemian glasscraft at its finest.

 Deutsche Welle TV | euromaxx